 In addition to the positive health benefits of being outside, picking local, nutritious, wild edible plants can save you time in the supermarket shopping and grocery money!
 Foraging about your yard for wild edible plants may even free up a few supplies of vegetables in the store for others.

-So, with all that stated, here are several of the more common edible plants (yes, some are weeds) that may be growing just out your back door!
+Here are several of the more recognizable edible plants (yes, some are weeds) that may be growing just out your back door!

 Common Dandelion.
 No question the common dandelion has to be the easiest wild edible to both find and identify.
 Most of us know them from our childhood, and their bright yellow color makes them easy to spot.
 Dandelions grow virtually everywhere!
 The dandelion, native to Europe and Asia, was originally imported to North America as a food crop.
 It is a common colonizer of disturbed habitats, both from wind blown seeds and seed germination from its seed bank.
 They are full of nutrition, and some call them “super foods!”
 Every part of the plant is edible, though some parts are tastier than others.
 The root, especially, is very bitter and rarely used.
 The greens tend to be bitter, but in the springtime, the younger, more tender leaves seem to be much less so that the mature summer leaves.
 Mix them with other greens raw in a salad after rinsing with clean water.
 Probably everyone’s favorite part of the dandelion is the flower–which is at it’s peak in April and May.
 As long as the area has not been sprayed with hazardous chemicals, a flower can be picked and eaten right from the plant itself!
 The dandelion flower is, of course, much sweeter than the greens, just make sure to remove the green “base” during harvest which is very bitter, and consume only the yellow portion of it.